ColtonHenning/coltonhenning.github.io/README.md

 # coltonhenning.github.io
 Resume Website
-This is my resume website and school project website.
+This is my resume website for myself, projects, and prospective employers.